rz-georgiev/SCManager/README.md

 Create a profile and get a private key from https://sendgrid.com/
 Create a profile and get a private key from https://cloudinary.com/
 Now replace these keys in your appsettings.json file.
 The application will automatically apply the migrations and the sample data seeding for you, so just build and run the solution.
+Note: First launch can be a little bit slow, because of the database creation and the data seeding.

 # Technologies:
 * .NET Core 3.1